The Gospel According to Mark

 Summary of the Tradition

-Papias - Mark was the interpreter (translator) of Peter, and he was very careful to record the true story.
+Papias: Mark was the interpreter (translator) of Peter, and he was very careful to record the true story (Eusebius's Church History 3.39.15).

-Irenaeus - Mark, the disciple and interpreter of Peter, wrote after the death of Peter and Paul.
+Irenaeus: Mark, the disciple and interpreter of Peter, wrote after the death of Peter and Paul (Against Heresies 3.1.1).

-Clement - Mark wrote Peter's teachings while Peter was alive.
+Clement: Mark wrote Peter's teachings while Peter was alive.
 Peter did not urge this on or forbid it.
-He wrote after Matthew and Luke, but before John.
+He wrote after Matthew and Luke, but before John (Eusebius's Church History 6.14.5-7).

-Origen - The second gospel was that according to Mark, who wrote it according to Peter's instructions.
-Peter also acknowledged him as his son in his general letter, saying in these words: "She who is in Babylon, chosen with you, sends you greetings; and so does my son Mark" (1 Pet.
-5:13).
+Origen: The second Gospel was that according to Mark, who wrote it according to Peter's instructions.
+Peter also acknowledged Mark as his son in his general letter, saying in these words: "She who is in Babylon, chosen with you, sends you greetings; and so does my son Mark" (1 Pt 5:13; Eusebius's Church History 6.25.5).

-Jerome - Mark was a disciple and interpreter of Peter.
+Jerome: Mark was a disciple and interpreter of Peter.
 He wrote a Gospel that Peter approved of, as Clement and Papias said.
-Peter mentioned Mark in (1 Pet.
-5:13) Mark died in the eighth year of Nero [61 AD] and was buried in Alexandria.
+Peter mentioned Mark (1 Pt 5:13).
+Mark died in the eighth year of Nero (61 AD) and was buried in Alexandria (Illustrious Men 8).

-Augustine - Mark wrote second and summarized what Matthew wrote.
+Augustine: Mark wrote second and summarized what Matthew wrote (Consensus of the Gospels 1.2.4).

 Authorship